CiscoAandI/cisco.radkit/docs/rst/collections/cisco/radkit/http_module.rst

 - Executes HTTP and HTTPS requests on devices or services managed by Cisco RADKit
 - Supports all standard HTTP methods with comprehensive request configuration
 - Provides structured response data including status, headers, and content
-- Handles authentication, cookies, and custom headers professionally
+- Handles authentication, cookies, and custom headers

 ..
 Aliases